pdp10/atg13.mitophagy/data/README.txt

 This data set combines ch2_mean_intensity from the results in mitophagy_results_from_imaris/.

 - Synchronisation
-These mitophagy time courses tend to have an oscillatory behaviour but also include a fair amount of noise.
+These mitophagy time courses tend to have an peakillatory behaviour but also include a fair amount of noise.
 (1) In order to attempt a synchronisation, these time courses were splined smoothly (spar=0.4) so that the main time course profile was more identifiable (FILE: mitophagy_summary_intensity_mean_ch2_spline.csv).
 (2) After computing the splines, the synchronisation was done manually, highlighting the time regions of the peaks (FILE: mitophagy_summary_intensity_mean_ch2_spline__manual_synchronisation.ods).
 (3) The table of synchronising the splined time courses was then replaced with the original table of time courses (non splined!)
 (FILE: mitophagy_summary_intensity_mean_ch2__manual_synchronisation.ods).